| If you have read the pre-steps

 pot as there is no need to overfill with water or overcrowd

+the eggs.
 Add about 1 teaspoon of salt.
 This increases the temperature necessary to get the water to boiling and will ensure that the eggs benefit from this tempature increase to cook fully after they have set, as specified later in my instructions.
 Read ON!
+Some

 people have asked me if it is helpful to make a small hole